section-engineering-education/engineering-education/content/articles/univariate-time-series-using-recurrent-neural-networks/index.md

 We explained the difference between RNN and LSTM and how the LSTM solves the long-term dependency problem.
 We imported LSTM from Keras and used it to build the sequential time series model.
 We finally used the line graph to evaluate the performance of the sequential time series model.

-Please check out the complete Python Code for the univariate time series model [here](https://colab.research.google.com/drive/1E5ltGDf_WJpAE7piaNLr_fZ-BhpsfJMV?usp=sharing)
+Please check out the complete Python Code for the univariate time series model [here](https://colab.research.google.com/drive/1E5ltGDf_WJpAE7piaNLr_fZ-BhpsfJMV?usp=sharing).

+Happy coding!

 ### References
 - [TimeSeriesGenerator](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/sequence/TimeseriesGenerator)